OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   Any additional information that you provide as part of your public profile, such as your real name, and links to your website and other social media profiles (but not your email address), will be published on your profile page.
 This information will be publicly accessible and may be viewed by anyone accessing the Website, or using our API or other Services.
 Please bear this in mind when considering whether to provide any additional information about yourself.

-*   If you subscribe to a premium account, your name, address and payment verification information will be used to process your account subscription and to collect your payment.
+*   If you subscribe to a premium account, your name, address and payment verification information will be used to process your account subscription and renewals and to collect your payment.
 All payment verification information is transmitted using industry-standard SSL (Secure Socket Layer) encryption.
 SoundCloud also complies with the Payment Card Industry Security Standards.

 *   Your email address will be used to send you service updates and notifications regarding your account, and (if you have elected to receive them using your account preferences) newsletters, marketing messages and certain email notifications.
 For information about how to change your preferences, and to unsubscribe from newsletters, marketing messages and email notifications, please see the Choice and Control section, below.

-*   If you are a Facebook or Google+ user, and one of your Facebook or Google+ friends registers for a SoundCloud® account, we will suggest to your Facebook or Google+ friend that you might be someone they may wish to follow on SoundCloud.
+*   If you are a Facebook or Google+ user, and one of your Facebook or Google+ friends registers for a SoundCloud® account, we may let your friends who already are on SoundCloud know that you joined or will suggest to your Facebook or Google+ friend that you might be someone they may wish to follow on SoundCloud.

 *   If you are a Facebook or Google+ user and sign up using Facebook or Google+ , we may also use the information we receive about you from Facebook or Google to suggest or connect you to users that you may wish to follow on SoundCloud®.
 It will be up to you if you choose to follow these users and you can unfollow them at any time.

 Improving and customizing the Platform and advertising:

-*   To analyse the use of the Platform, and the people visiting the Website and using the Apps and Services, in order to improve SoundCloud®.
+*   To analyse the use of the Platform, and the people visiting the Website and using the Apps and Services, in order to improve SoundCloud® and customize it to your needs and interests.

-*   To show you ads on behalf of advertisers, we use information that you make available to us when you interact with the Platform.
+*   To show you ads on behalf of advertisers, we use information that you make available to us when you interact with the Platform (e.g. by listening, favoriting or creating playlists), including location data, together with information you provide to us through the Platform, e.g. demographic information, you choose to make available to us (such as your age or gender) directly or through third party services.
 This allows us to show you ads that are more relevant and interesting to you.
 Please note that we do not share personal data with advertisers.
 Instead, advertisers pre-define a specific audience by certain generic criteria (e.g. the city of residence, the age range, or the number of followers of an unidentified user) for a specific ad campaign.
 If your profile matches these generic criteria, we may choose to display a suitable ad to you.
-We may also display ads based on the content that you have recently viewed or searched, however no personal data is used for such ads.
-We don't use any of your information to display ads across other websites to you.
+We may also display ads based on the content that you have recently viewed or searched.
+Before we may use location data from the app for the first time, your mobile device will generally ask you for permission first.
+In case you gave permission to do so, location based services in your device will collect location data for a couple of seconds.
+These will then be shared with us or a respective service provider.

 *   To customize your use of the Platform and/or the content of any email newsletter or other material that we may send to you from time to time.